lutianyu2001/nut2snmp/README.md

 Copyright 2025 Tianyu (Sky) Lu

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+The entire repository is licensed under the Apache License, Version 2.0 (the "License"); you may not use any file in this repository except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0